heydibyendu/Large-Language-Models/README.md

-# Large-Language-Models
-Use-cases of different LLMS to showcae how these models leverage the power of attention mechanisms as well as process language data.
+# How do different prompts influence the performance of large language models?

+Here I have one LLaMA2 model but tuned with different prompts and see how the outcomes vary.

+One is prompted as conservative and strict.
+Another is prompted as liberal without any restrictions and can answer the way the model wants.